wuyang1002431655/tango_with_django_19/manuscript/chapter3.md

 I> Whenever you see code and the prompt starts with $ then this refers to I> commands typed into your terminal window at the command line I>
-I> Whenever you see >>> then it refers to commands types in to your terminal window, but into the Python interpreter.
+I> Whenever you see >>> then it refers to commands typed into the Python interpreter.
-I>

 ##Creating your Django Project